← Back to Blog

 The worst automation failures aren't the ones that break — they're the ones that erode trust so slowly you don't notice until it's gone.

-Our Approach: Remove, Reduce, Reveal
+Our approach: Remove, Reduce, Reveal

 Instead of adding complexity, we focus on three principles: